 Obstacles to Implementing Ethnic Studies in K-12 Schools

 Efforts to expand culturally relevant and historically accurate curricula have not been without opposition.
-There have been several roadblocks, including state legislation designed to restrict discussions of racism.
+There have been roadblocks, including legislation in several states in recent years designed to restrict discussions of racism.

 “Whenever you have major social shifts, there’s a backlash of bills which try to stop the tide of change—it comes through in violence or legislative efforts that fail,” Christopher Carmona said.
 “The [ethnic studies] waves have already hit; it’s already happening, it’s too late.”

 Another challenge in the ethnic studies movement comes from the lack of consensus around what ethnic studies is and how educators should teach those subjects.
 In particular, there is debate about whether ethnic studies should function as standalone lessons or be fully integrated into history classes.

 In a 2020 Washington Post opinion piece, University of Pennsylvania history education professor and author Jonathan Zimmerman argued relegating ethnic studies to separate courses, as opposed to incorporating the experiences and perspectives of people of color into “standard” history courses, can potentially do more harm than good.
 “No single class can teach students about our country’s irreducible diversity.
 It might even make things worse, by letting the rest of the curriculum off the hook,” Zimmerman wrote.